thTNT/LAIR3-BDK/README.md

 ```

 For more information about the CDK stack and setting up Kurtosis, visit our [documentation](https://docs.polygon.technology/cdk/) on the Polygon Knowledge Layer.

-## Contact

-- For technical issues, join our [Discord](https://discord.gg/0xpolygondevs).
-- For documentation issues, raise an issue on the published live doc at [our main repo](https://github.com/0xPolygon/polygon-docs).

 ## License